code-and-effect/effective_assets/README.md

 The user in this example is only valid if exists an avatar, 2 videos, and 5..10 mp3s.

-## Form Input
+### Form Input

-There is a standard rails form input
+There is a standard rails form input:

 ```ruby
 = form_for @user do |f|
   = f.asset_box_input :pictures
 ```

-A SimpleForm input
+A SimpleForm input:

 ```ruby
 = simple_form_for @user do |f|
   = f.input :pictures, :as => :asset_box
 ```

-and a Formtastic input
+and a Formtastic input:

 ```ruby
 = semantic_form_for @user do |f|
   = f.input :pictures, :as => :asset_box
 ```

-The `:as => :asset_box` will work interchangeably with SimpleForm or Formtastic, as long as only one of these gems is present in your application
+The `:as => :asset_box` will work interchangeably with SimpleForm or Formtastic, as long as only one of these gems is present in your application.

 If you use both SimpleForm and Formtastic, you will need to call asset_box_input differently: